Product No. 1323, 1324, 1326, 1328, 1329

 - Add 0.5 mL of the Reaction Cocktail to each well containing a coverslip.

-Rock the plate briefly to insure that the reaction cocktail is distributed evenly over the coverslip.
+Rock the plate briefly to ensure that the reaction cocktail is distributed evenly over the coverslip.

 - Protect from light, and incubate the plate for 30 minutes at room temperature.